jfredett-archive/exegesis/NOTES.md

       (similarly we might have a module for shared subsets, etc).

     Collaborators:
-      File
+      SourceFile
-      FileFactory       -- to build the appropriate subclass based on file extenstion
+      SourceFileFactory       -- to build the appropriate subclass based on file extenstion

     ----------------------------------------------------------------------------

-    class FileFactory
+    class SourceFileFactory
       #snip

     Responsibilities:
-      Provide an extensible way to build File instances appropriate to the language the source of a given file is in.
+      Provide an extensible way to build SourceFile instances appropriate to the language the source of a given file is in.

     Collaborators:
       LanguageIdentifier
-      File
+      SourceFile

     ----------------------------------------------------------------------------